timeplus-io/docs/docs/private-beta-1.md

   * Added 2 geo related functions: [point_in_polygon](functions#point_in_polygon) and [geo_distance](functions#geo_distance).

 * Source, sink, API and SDK
-  * Updated the layout of "Sources" page to leave more space for the source definitions.
+  * Updated the layout of the "Sources" page to leave more space for the source definitions.
 * UI improvements
   * Added a visual indicator on the query tab if the query is running.
   * Updated the error or page-not-found screens.